Fall NASCAR Weekend in Charlotte, Concord and Lexington

 While in Winston-Salem, if you want to satisfy your sweet tooth, visit the historic Moravian Culinary Trail.
 Several renowned bakeries, including one that’s been around for more than 200 years, create cookies and cakes that will make you the envy of your friends if you purchase some to take back with you.
 For another taste of local culture, stop by one of the city’s popular craft breweries.

-Or skip the breweries, and on your way back to Charlotte, take U.S. Highway 52 south from Winston-Salem to Lexington.
+If you'd rather skip the breweries, on your way back to Charlotte, take U.S. Highway 52 south from Winston-Salem to Lexington.
 That’s where you’ll find Childress Vineyards.
 Owned by former NASCAR driver and current team owner Richard Childress, this destination allows you to sample chardonnays and merlots in the tasting room and purchase your favorites to take home.
-If you have time, stay for dinner at The Bistro.

 Day 4: Bank of America Roval 400